graphql-java/graphql-java-extended-validation/README.md

 ### @ContainerNotEmpty

-The element must have a non-zero size.
+The list or input object must have a non-zero size.

 - Example : `updateAccident( accidentNotes : [Notes]! @ContainerNotEmpty) : DriverDetails`